What is the program?

 Maryland Service Station Energy Resiliency Grant Program

-The Maryland Service Station Energy Resiliency Grant Program ("Grant Program") is a $1.7 million capital investment program administered by the Maryland Energy Administration (MEA) pursuant to its responsibilities and authority under Md.
+The Maryland Service Station Energy Resiliency Grant Program ("Grant Program") is administered by the Maryland Energy Administration (MEA) pursuant to its responsibilities and authority under Md.
 State Government Code Ann.
 Sections 9-2003(1), 9-2003(12) and 9-2005.
-The Grant Program will commence on August 15, 2013 and conclude on June 31, 2014, or until the total funds for the program have been expended, whichever is earlier.
+The Grant Program will commence on August 15, 2013 and conclude on June 1, 2014, or until the total funds for the program have been expended, whichever is earlier.

 The purpose of the Grant Program is to assure that fuels are available both for evacuation or home energy use during an energy emergency or disaster.
 The Grant Program aims to achieve this goal by reducing the financial burden on Maryland service stations to become more energy resilient so that Maryland citizens will have access to fuel, including gasoline, diesel, propane, and kerosene when it is most needed.

 The Maryland Energy Administration anticipates awarding grants of up to $25,000 per grant to a service station.
-Grant funds may be used to offset the cost to purchase or pre-wire for back-up power generation (portable generators, fixed generators, or in-place batteries) by a Maryland service station.
-Based on a recent survey of Maryland service stations, conducted by an electrical contractor, the maximum grant amount ($25,000) is more than 60% of the total cost of the planning, design, wiring, and installation of back-up power generation at the majority of Maryland service stations.
+Grant funds may be used to offset 70% of the total cost of the planning, design , wiring and installation of back up power generation foe service stations in Maryland.
+Funds may also be used to offset costs related to the purchase or pre-wire for back-up power generation (portable generators, fixed generators, or in-place batteries) by a Maryland service station.

 Owners/operators of eligible service stations located in Maryland will be considered for grant award.
 An eligible service station shall have fuel storage of at least 10,000 gallons, fuel sales of 75,000 gallons or more per year for inclusion in the grant program.